ProjectSOTAS/documents/docs/TUBITAK/1-proje-ozeti.md

  - It ensures the fair distribution of students' grades.

+In the project, first of all, some statistical data such as the number of teachers in universities, the number of students, the number of homework per student should be collected.
+Then, these data will be evaluated and the requirements and potential problems related to the project will be discussed.
+Technologies that can be used to develop the project will be determined by going through criteria such as workforce, budget and time.
+In order to process the development progress in a proper way, feedbacks from teachers and students are required, so that there will be no disruptions in communication between the project and its potential users.

+In order to briefly summarize what kind of contributions can the desired goals and expected outputs make in the scientific, technological and socio-economic fields in the SOTAS project;

+- Contribution to the education budget, and accordingly, indirect contribution to the economy of the country,

+- To provide the most effective and modern solutions to satisfy the current needs in the education sector,

+- To indirectly strengthen the sense of justice and responsibility in the society,

+- Providing students with new responsibilities and preparing them for life by enabling them to actively participate in the grading system,

+- To bring a new perspective to the software industry.

 SOTAS, öğrencilerin ödev yapmasını ve diğer arkadaşlarının ödevlerini değerlendirerek puanlayıp neden o puanı verdiğine dair yorum yapmasını sağlayan bir platformdur.